Finding instant heartburn relief naturally that truly works can feel like a hopeless quest.

 Chocolate triggers heartburn attacks for an estimated 68% of sufferers.

 The connection between chocolate and heartburn is theobromine.

-In small doses it is why we all love chocolate because it actually makes us feel better : it is a natural vasilodator that opens our blood vessels and stops our muscles from tensing up.
+In small doses it is why we all love chocolate as it is a natural vasilodator that opens blood vessels and stops muscles tensing up.
+It simply makes us feel better.